The Parent’s Role as a Learning Coach in Online Education

 Parent Responsibilities of an Online Student

-For students enrolled in our full-time program, we strongly recommend that an online parent or another responsible adult be available at home to serve as a Learning Coach, providing an age- and ability-appropriate level of assistance and supervision to the student.
+For students enrolled in our full-time program, we strongly recommend that a parent or another responsible adult be available at home to serve as a Learning Coach, providing an age- and ability-appropriate level of assistance and supervision to the student.
 Pearson Online Academy also asks parents to sign an agreement outlining their responsibilities as Learning Coaches and describing suggested steps for creating an optimal learning environment at home.

 View a sample parent agreement

-For students enrolled part-time in individual courses, we advise online parents and learning coaches to familiarize themselves with the requirements of the course or to consult with an Admissions Advisor to determine the amount of parent participation required to ensure student success.
+For students enrolled part-time in individual courses, we advise online school parents and learning coaches to familiarize themselves with the requirements of the course or to consult with an Admissions Advisor to determine the amount of parent participation required to ensure student success.

 Online Elementary School—Starting Out Together